-If you need to make a big impact in your local area, outdoor advertising can raise your company's profile and deliver results.
+If you need to make a big impact in your local area, outdoor advertising can raise your profile and deliver results.
 Poster ads put your message right in front of your potential customers.

 Why outdoor advertising works